Céleste Mogador: Countess, writer and director

-According to a review of her third set of memoirs, the widowed de Chabrillan confronted numerous difficulties: "There were powerful men who tried to crush Céleste's spirit with no concern for the dire financial consequences of their actions."
+In 1877, she published her second set of memoirs Un deuil au bout du monde, originally composed of notes and dairy entries describing her experiences in Melbourne and the death of her husband.
+She was disappointed that she could not find a publisher for Les Deux Noms, her third set of memoirs which describe her struggles as a widow.
+Although lost for many years, Jana Verhoeven found these memoirs in France—and with the help of Alan Willey and Jeanne Allen, translated and annotated them.
+According to a review of these final memoirs, the widowed de Chabrillan confronted numerous difficulties: "There were powerful men who tried to crush Céleste's spirit with no concern for the dire financial consequences of their actions."
 Her memoirs painfully document her being denied a widow's pension even though her husband had worked as an important government employee.
 They also recount how the Chabrillan family tried to prevent her from publishing books, staging plays, and running her own theater.
-She usually managed to overcome such obstacles, but on several occasions, she toiled so hard that she ended up in the hospital.
+She usually managed to overcome such obstacles, but on several occasions, she encountered such obstacles that she attempted suicide.

 While she emphasizes the personal hurdles she faced trying to prove herself to others, she also bears witness to the struggles of a female autodidact to achieve literacy and to improve her social standing in nineteenth-century France.
 Writing would buoy her through her darkest hours during the fifty years she soldiered on without her companion.
 Although Céleste took great pride in the twelve novels, thirty plays and operettas, and dozen poems and patriotic lyrics she authored, they never provided her with a stable income and, sadly, she struggled financially at several points in her life.
 Rich in ideas, however, Céleste boasts: "If my numerous works are not outstanding through their literary brilliance, they are so at least by their quantity.
 I have never imitated anyone and never borrowed from other writers.
 Maybe I was wrong, but what I wrote is truly mine."

 Likely cognizant of the critics who doubted whether a courtesan could really write, and certainly angered by the tendency of male writers to "kill off" courtesans at the end of their novels and plays, Céleste proudly recounted her life beyond prostitution and was ultimately recognized as a writer by her peers.
 As she notes in the last line of her memoirs, her greatest joy was the memory of "my illustrious protectors from the Association of Stage Authors, who accepted me as one of their own and granted me a pension until the end of my life."
+Mossman in The Evolution of the French Courtesan Novel argues that de Chabrillan's writings inspired other courtesans like Cora Pearl and Liane de Pougy to protest their alienation in their own autobiographical fictions.